DISCLAIMER

 Latest announcements and gatherings

-Somebody To Talk To is a not-for-profit charitable organization dedicated to helping provide emotional / caregiving / parenting / relationship skills education, training and supportive group discussions to the entire rare disease community.
-One disease at a time.
+Somebody To Talk To is a not-for-profit charitable organization dedicated to helping provide emotional / caregiving / parenting / relationship skills education, training, and supportive group discussions to the sickle cell disease community.

 -